malaikagalvan/Santander-Customer-Satisfaction-Project/Images/README.md

-This file contains highlight project data visualization images.
+This file contains some highlight data visualization images.